matter-labs/zksync-web-era-docs/docs/api/api.md

 ## EIP712

 To specify additional fields, like the custom signature for custom accounts or the paymaster, EIP712 transactions should be used.
-These transactions have the same fields as standard Ethereum transactions, but also they have fields which contain additional L2-specific data (`paymaster`, etc):
+These transactions have the same fields as standard Ethereum transactions, but also they have fields that contain additional L2-specific data (`paymaster`, etc):

 ```json
 "ergsPerPubdata": "1212",